RAK4270 WisDuo Breakout Board Quick Start Guide

 -

-- Once the node is created, fill in the necessary data.
-You can generate a Device EUI automatically by clicking the following icon, or you can write a correct Device EUI in the edit box.
+- After creating the node, fill in the required details.
+You can either generate a Device EUI automatically by clicking the icon or manually enter a valid Device EUI in the edit box.

 Fill in the parameters requested: